How to put course materials online

 Facilitate classroom and other campus-based activities, such as lectures, student questions, discussion, homework turn-in and exams, with these technology tool options.

 Use Blackboard, TechSmith Relay Cloud, Zoom or Google Tools

 Zoom allows you to meet virtually with students and colleagues.
 (Even the free accounts!)
 Zoom unifies cloud video conferencing, simple online meetings, group messaging, and a software-defined conference room solution into one easy-to-use platform.
-For more information on Zoom, ...
+Visit Zoom's website for more information.